mapnik/mapnik/docs/ogcserver/readme.txt

   Python text script.

   1) Edit the path to the interpreter in the first line.
-  2) Edit the path to the config file if you don't like the default.
+  2) Edit the path to the config file if you do not like the default.

 - Copy the sample configuration "ogcserver.conf" file in utils/ogcserver to the location you specified in the previous step.